Domenic DeSocio

 Assistant Professor of Instruction

-Professor DeSocio is thrilled to be joining the German faculty at Northwestern!
-Before coming to Northwestern, he completed his PhD in German Studies at the University of Michigan in 2021 and taught as a Visiting Assistant Professor in the Department of German Studies at Vassar College.
+Professor DeSocio teaches language and culture courses in the German department.
+He received his PhD in German Studies at the University of Michigan and taught as a Visiting Assistant Professor in the Department of German Studies at Vassar College.

 He enjoys spending much of his free time with his miniature dachshund Helen, pursuing a passion for 1970s gay American literature, playing video games, and exploring the Midwest’s nightlife as an avid disco and house music dancer.